joescharf/joescharf/README.md

 - Researching climate change and longevity topics.

 ## Background
 Over 15 years leading software and product for cloud startups (ex.
 VPE @ SendGrid, VPProd @ Automox, Techstars).
-Web3 advisor and Gitcoin [KERNEL Fellow ](https://kernel.community).

 Active full-stack and founding engineer roles, I have built SaaS systems from the first-line-of-code that now support hundreds of thousands of transactions per year.